nakome/Api-markdown-create/public/pages/info.md

 ```

-When you go to _https://yoururl/read/demo_
+When you go to _https://make-api-with-markdown.glitch.me/read/demo_

+Or more advanced mode _https://make-api-with-markdown.glitch.me/read/test_

 **Ouput:**